mccullochnick/Nick_Portfolio/README.md

 # Introductjion
 This portfolio is an ongoing project featuring my latest work and selected projects.

-&ast;*Project links are disabled pending some updates and other changes*
+\*Project links are disabled pending some updates and other changes*

 # Project 1:  The Evolution of Political Language on Twitter---Twitter Text Mining Project
 * Collected and Analyzed Political 400,000 Tweets from 2007--2022